-SmArt School, "A Smarter Art School", has an illustration-focused curriculum with a seriously impressive roster of teachers including Donato Giancola, Todd Lockwood, Greg Manchess and Brad Kunkle, alongside a varied selection of special guests such Lauren Panepinto and Jon Schindehette.
+SmArt School, 'A Smarter Art School', has an illustration-focused curriculum with a seriously impressive roster of teachers including Donato Giancola, Todd Lockwood and Greg Manchess, alongside a varied selection of special guests such as Lauren Panepinto.

-Each of these masterclasses can operate as its own entity should the student be unable undertake the full programme or wish to take on additional work.
-They cover topics including analytical figure drawing, Perspective, character design for film and games, building a personal brand, fundamentals of design, animal drawing, and many other areas of skills that are crucial for developing a successful career in the entertainment industries.
-Classes last 10 weeks and are priced at $699/£495.
+They cover topics including analytical figure drawing, Perspective, character design for film and games, building a personal brand, fundamentals of design, Houdini, grooming for VFX and many other skill areas that are crucial for developing a successful career in the entertainment industries.
+Classes range from six to ten weeks, and cost $599 to $998.

 04. Vilppu Academy

-The name Glenn Vilppu is well known among artists across the globe, in particular animators who often study his methods of gesture drawing when they begin their artistic journey.
+The name Glenn Vilppu is well known among artists across the globe, particularly with animators who often study his methods of gesture drawing when they begin their artistic journey.

-Vilppu Academy offers six courses with subjects ranging from drawing essentials through figure drawing, anatomy, sketching and composition.
-Each lasts from six to ten weeks, with prices ranging from $600 to $900 (from £425 to £637).
-"This classical-based programme provides artists of all levels with the fundamental tools of visual expression – understanding of movement, form, light and composition – to be applied to their particular style and genre through streaming lectures and demos, critiqued assignments and live video chats," says Glenn.
+"This classical-based programme provides artists of all levels with the fundamental tools of visual expression – understanding of movement, form, light and composition – to be applied to their particular style and genre through streaming lectures and demos, critiqued assignments and live video chats," says Vilppu.

 05. Learn Squared

-Each course contains eight weeks of video tutorials across a range of subjects including environment painting, 3D concept design and title designs for film.
+Each course contains several hours of video tutorials across a range of subjects including environment painting, 3D concept design and title designs for film.
 Modern art techniques are at the forefront of most of the courses, with a heavy focus on creating an effective pipeline for working in the entertainment industries.
-Pricing falls into three categories for all courses: $100/£71 for the basic package, accessing a single course of video lessons and community access with lifetime access, $200/£141 for the ability to download the files and engage with the apprentice journey; and $1,000/£707 for live mentorship and reviews.

-The range of professionals teaching at Gnomon is similarly vast, with big names including Pascal Blanche, currently a senior art director at Ubisoft Montreal, Madeleine Scott-Spencer, digital sculptor at Weta Digital, and Craig Elliot, illustrator and visual development artist for companies such as Blizzard and Dark Horse.
+The range of professionals teaching at Gnomon is similarly vast, with big names including Pascal Blanche, senior art director at Ubisoft Montreal and Maddie Scott-Spencer, texture artist at Weta Digital.

-Gnomon courses are taught live through its slick interface, which features webcam integration and screen sharing.
-Classes last 10 weeks and tuition costs between $945 and $1,319 (£669 and £933), depending on the course.
+Gnomon's online courses are taught live through its slick interface, which features webcam integration and screen sharing.
+Classes last 10 weeks and tuition costs $1,323.

-Premium lessons offer an in-depth look at key subjects over several episodes, with prices running from $10 to $55 (£7 to £39).
+Premium lessons offer an in-depth look at key subjects over several episodes, with prices running from $10 to $55.
 The Concept Art Starter Kit, as an example, contains videos on design basics, creating boss and house designs as well as icons and general world design, and would be ideal for artists interested in working for an indie game studio.